moq-wg/moq-transport/draft-ietf-moq-transport.md

 Note that since SETUP parameters use a separate namespace, it is impossible for these parameters to appear in SETUP messages.

-#### GROUP SEQUENCE Parameter {#group-sequence}

-The GROUP SEQUENCE parameter (key 0x00) identifies the group within the track to start delivering objects in a SUBSCRIBE message.
-The publisher MUST start delivering the objects from the most recent group, when this parameter is omitted.
-The value is of type varint.

-#### OBJECT SEQUENCE Parameter {#object-sequence}

-The OBJECT SEQUENCE parameter (key 0x01) identifies the object with the track to start delivering objects in a SUBSCRIBE message.
-The `GROUP SEQUENCE` parameter MUST be set to identify the group under which to start delivery.
-The publisher MUST start delivering from the beginning of the selected group when this parameter is omitted.
-The value is of type varint.

 #### AUTHORIZATION INFO Parameter {#authorization-info}

 AUTHORIZATION INFO parameter (key 0x02) identifies a track's authorization